SocialSatire/Arcade/README.md

 Arcade
 ======

-A way to store and collaborate on the pygame arcade files
+A way to store and collaborate on the java arcade files